linked-db/linked-ql/README.md

 ## API

 This is a quick overview of the Linked QL API.
+Click on each method definition for details.

 ------------